AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view all companies
+1. User requests to list all companies
-2. Cerebro displays a numbered list of all companies with their application status and key details
+2. Cerebro displays a list of all companies.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  * 2a1.
-Cerebro shows a message indicating no companies have been added yet.
-  * 2a2.
-Cerebro suggests using the add command to get started.

-    Use case ends.

 * 1a.
 Extra parameters are provided with the list command.

   * 1a1.
+Cerebro ignores the extra parameter

+    Use case ends.

+---

+**Use case: UC03 - Add a company**

+**MSS**

+1. User requests to add a company with required field.
+2. Cerebro validates the input and creates the company entry.
+3. Cerebro confirms that the company was added.

+   Use case ends.

+**Extensions**

+* 1a.
+Required field missing or invalid (e.g., malformed phone numbers, tag too long).

-Cerebro shows an error message with the correct command format.
+    * 1a1.
+Cerebro shows an error indicating the invalid/missing field(s)

+    Use case ends.

+* 1b.
+Duplicate would not be created

+    * 1b1.
+Cerebro shows an error about duplicates.

+    Use case ends
+---

 ### Non-Functional Requirements